Helinoo/t3/README.md

 myFirstRD - Randomly generated data for testing purposes of the database.

-myFirstQs - Queries for fetching data, i.e. how many lectures per year, how many students have siblings taking classes concurrently, what instructors are giving what lessons for a current month and how much spots there are available to book a ensamble lecture.
+myFirstQs - Queries for fetching data, i.e. how many lessons by type per year, how many students have siblings taking classes concurrently, the amount of lessons given by instructors for a month and how many spots are available to book a ensamble lesson.